How should Uber counter falling driver sign-up rates in Egypt?

 1country: Egypt

 Our work with the global tech company, Uber, focused on its ride-hailing service in Egypt.
 When Uber initially launched in Cairo, drivers were recruited through fleet partners.
-However, when a global app-based service was introduced to facilitate independent onboarding, the volume of driver applications and successful sign-ups dropped significantly in this region.
-The opportunity was to understand the context of this local trend in order to resolve it with a solution that maintained the integrity of the global strategy.
+However, when a digital function was introduced to facilitate independent onboarding, the volume of driver applications and successful sign-ups dropped significantly in this region.
+Previous quant studies had failed to identify the reason.
+The opportunity was to understand the context of this local trend in order to resolve it with a solution that also maintained the integrity of the global strategy.

 Our research recruited aspiring drivers who were considering fleet sign-up or independent sign-up and also included established, ‘veteran’ drivers in Cairo.
-In addition to conducting usability testing with would-be drivers, we orchestrated ethnographic interviews and mobile ethnography during a 28-day longitudinal study, in addition to an in-depth social analysis of cultural and social motivators in order to contextualise individuals’ behaviour.
+In addition to conducting usability testing with would-be drivers, we orchestrated ethnographic interviews and mobile ethnography during a 28-day longitudinal study.
+This ran alongside an in-depth analysis of cultural and social motivators that contextualised the behaviour of individual participants.
+This up-close approach revealed the source of the issues that drivers in this region were facing.

-The insights and strategic recommendations gained from our research informed Uber’s local strategy in Egypt for 2018 – and also identified development opportunities for its worldwide product.
-In addition, our study of Egyptian drivers revealed a new business-related driver group, increasing Uber’s potential scope in the region.
+The insights and strategic recommendations gained from our research informed Uber’s local strategy in Egypt – and also presented development opportunities in comparative regions, such as Pakistan and Brazil.
+In addition, our study of Egyptian drivers discovered a new business-related driver group, increasing Uber’s potential scope in the region.
 Our design and delivery of an engaging web-based research portal is now used by multiple teams and stakeholders at Uber.